When assessing an IFS application, the Coordinator-General may take into account a range of issues, including:

-After assessing an IFS application, the Coordinator-General may recommend to the Minister for State Development, Infrastructure and Planning that the application be referred to the Governor in Council for consideration.
+After assessing an IFS application, the Coordinator-General may recommend to the Minister for State Development, Manufacturing, Infrastructure and Planning that the application be referred to the Governor in Council for consideration.

 The Minister may then refer the application to the Governor in Council for consideration and possible approval.

 Notices of all IFS approvals are published in the Queensland Government Gazette.